What’s in Your Sofa?

 Going Organic: Peace of Mind in Daytime and Better Sleep at Night

 The benefits of going organic are almost too numerous to list.
-Natural products could make all the difference in your family’s health, your peace of mind, and the quality of your sleep.
+Natural products could make all the difference in your family’s health, your peace of mind and the quality of your sleep.
+Let’s look at some of the ways an organic couch, mattress or chair can make a positive impact.

 Safety

 If you always aim to put safety first, there’s really nothing to discuss.
-When it comes to your health, 100% organic materials — latex, wool, cotton, or a combination — beat synthetic ones hands down.
+When it comes to your health, 100% organic materials — latex, wool, cotton or a combination — beat synthetic ones hands down.
 They are not processed using harsh chemicals.
 They are not treated with toxic flame retardants.
+The result is a non-toxic couch or mattress that you can confidently relax on.

 Here are some additional selling points